 Parliamentary Elections are held when the current Prime Minister calls an election.
 An election must be held within 5 years.
 It is commonly known as a General Election.

 In this election you are voting to elect who will represent your views within parliament.
 They will become a Member of Parliament (MP) and will be given a seat within the House of Commons.
 The party with the most seats in the House of Commons will form the government and rule the country.

-Police & Crime Commissioner elections
+Police and Crime Commissioner (PCC) elections

 PCC elections will be held every 4 years, and from 2016 onwards they will be held on the first Thursday in May at the same time as the local elections.

-European Elections are held every 5 years, usually in June.
+European elections are held every 5 years, usually in June.

 In this election you are voting to elect by proportional representation.
 This means that you do not vote for an individual candidate but for a political party to represent your views within the European Parliament.